seangoogoo/staff-directory/documentation/devbook.md

 - ~~Create a Git repository for version control~~
 - ~~Department management section (Database table and admin interface)~~
 - ~~Create a default logo for the App~~
-- Create a setting panel in the admin to set a custom logo and associated titles for front-end and admin.
+- ~~Create a setting panel in the admin to set a custom logo instead of the default logo and modify associated titles for front-end and admin~~
+- ~~Improve Placeholder Image Settings to set a real live preview of the update (Javascript)~~
+- ~~Updated database with comprehensive software development departments and staff members~~
-- Create default user images to match the default application setup and alternate between users that have and don't have profile pictures to display examples of placeholder images
+- ~~Create default user images to match the default application setup and alternate between users that have and don't have profile pictures to display examples of placeholder images~~
 - Improve unused placeholder images management to remove them when not needed either by programming a folder cleanup once a day and/or by using temporary images when editing settings or creating/editing users
-- ~~Improve Placeholder Image Settings to set a real live preview of the update (Javascript)~~
 - Improve UX/UI design for admin and Front-end using TailAdmin
 - Replace LineIcons by TailAdmin's icon set
 - Add internationalization support (FR/EN translation files)
-- Advanced search features for Staff Members Management

 #### Version 1.3 (Planned)
+- Enable login possibility to access the front-end
+- Add advanced search features for Staff Members Management
 - CSV import/export functionality
 - Enhanced authentication security:
   - CSRF protection for login form